When Should You Hire a Financial Advisor?

 Within these broad categories, advisors may create different combinations of fees or charge a flat fee.
 The most important thing for you is that the advisor should be completely transparent about all the fees charged.
 You should know exactly what you are paying for.

-Can You Work with Them?
+Can You Work with a Financial Advisor?

 This is subjective – but don’t neglect it.
 For the relationship to be successful, you’ll need to disclose personal information about your finances, income, debts, issues with money, history, etc.